jsh/trendlist/README.md

 ### There's Plenty of Documentation

-In addition to this README, the *trendlist* package is documented at `readthedocs.io`, which also links to a repository full of tutorial notebooks, which are also available through `binder`.
+In addition to this README, the *trendlist* package is documented at `readthedocs.io`.
+It also links to a repository full of tutorial notebooks, which are also available through `binder`.

 ## Reference